-In this episode, I have a very interesting guest.
-One of my goals is to interview a contestant from The Block and it’s amazing how the power of intention works, because today, you will hear from Chantelle Ford, the winner of The Block 2014.
-Chantelle is going to share her tips about renovating, style and design.
+In this episode, Chantelle is going to share her reno tips, style and design.
 She will also share how a milliner survived and won the building and renovating show.
+One of my goals is to interview a contestant from The Block and it’s amazing how the power of intention works, you will hear from Chantelle Ford, the winner of The Block 2014.

 Listen to Episode 113: Reno Tips From The Block Winner – Chantelle Ford

 - [00:00:36] The back story

 - [00:03:00] Chantelle Ford – 2014 The Block winner